-OBJECTIVE: The objective of the game is to be the first to move all of your checker pieces to the other side of the board and bare them off.
+OBJECTIVE OF BACKGAMMON: The game’s objective is to be the first to move your checker pieces to the other side of the board and bear them off.

 NUMBER OF PLAYERS: 2 players

 Modern backgammon was first published sometime in the 1600s!
 It was based on a previous game called “Irish” from the 16th century.
 However, historians can trace the backgammon rules back over 5000 years!
 If you are interested in ancient games, we have more to explore!

 Backgammon is made for audiences 6 years and older, making it a perfect game for family game night.
 The game plays 2 players, and is perfect for teaching deeper thinking and resolve in younger audiences.
 As well as going over the standard backgammon rules, we have two additional variations we will discuss more below.

 WHAT’S IN THE BOX

 The backgammon game usually comes in an easily transportable case resembling a small suitcase.
 The suitcase’s lining serves as the game board, and the inside contents include 30 checker pieces, two sets of dice, and two shakers.

 There is some terminology that comes along with playing backgammon.
 The board is split in half by the bar.
 The bar separates the outer side from the home side of the board.
 The 24 triangles on the board are known as the points, and the checkers are called discs.

 SETTING UP THE BACKGAMMON BOARD